 - An acknowledgment by the investigator that he or she will, in the conduct of the research, comply with all applicable legal and regulatory requirements; and

 - An acknowledgement by the investigator that he or she will, in the conduct of the research, report to the Company all adverse events in accordance with applicable legal and regulatory requirements.

-Each request for an IIT Grant must submit a fully completed study design and protocol.
+Each request for an IIS Grant must submit a fully completed study design and protocol.

-Grant requests shall be evaluated by the IIT Committee which shall meet once a month, barring any unforeseen circumstances.
+Grant requests shall be evaluated by the IIS Committee which shall meet once a month, barring any unforeseen circumstances.

 The Company is committed to compliance with all laws, regulations and guidance related to its obligations to report payments to healthcare professionals and institutions to any appropriate national authorities.

-Investigator Initiated Trial requests should be submitted to email@example.com.
+Investigator Initiated Study requests should be submitted to email@example.com.